 And we wonder why more of us don’t come forward.

-Lady Gaga, who was raped at age 19 by a music producer, has articulated why so many sexual assault survivors don’t come forward, often for years or decades after the crime, so powerfully in a recent interview with Stephen Colbert and it is the best explanation I’ve ever heard.
+Lady Gaga, who was raped at age 19 by a music producer, articulated why so many sexual assault survivors don’t come forward, often for years or decades after the crime, so powerfully in an interview with Stephen Colbert and it is the best explanation I’ve ever heard.
 This is compulsory listening for EVERYONE…

 Scroll through to around 2.40 for Gaga’s powerful message…